A-Emile/VescBLEBridge/README.md

 - [Visual Studio Code](https://code.visualstudio.com/)
 - [PlattformIO IDE](https://marketplace.visualstudio.com/items?itemName=platformio.platformio-ide)  extension for VSCode

 Once you have VSCode and its PlattformIO extension installed, you need to open this git repo in VSCode.
-Then connect the esp32 to you computer and hit upload.
+Then connect the esp32 to your computer and hit upload.

 If you have trouble you can read the official [PlattformIO docs](https://docs.platformio.org/en/latest/integration/ide/vscode.html#ide-vscode)